readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 containing only a newline has length 1.

 When we find a line that is longer than the previous longest line, it must be saved somewhere.
-This suggests a second function, copy, to copy the new line to a safe place.
+This suggests a second function, `copy`, to copy the new line to a safe place.

-Finally, we need a main program to control getline and copy.
+Finally, we need a main program to control `getline` and `copy`.
 Here is the result.

 ```c
 #include <stdio.h>